Jared McCann Game Preview: Kraken vs. Avalanche

 McCann Season Stats Insights

-- McCann has averaged 16:35 of ice time this season (with a plus-minus rating of -5).
+- In 15 games this season, McCann has a plus-minus of -8, while averaging 16:45 on the ice per game.

-- McCann has a goal in six games this season through 13 games played, but has not had multiple goals in any of those games.
+- McCann has a goal in six games this year through 15 games played, but has not had multiple goals in any of those games.

-- In six of 13 games this year, McCann has recorded a point, and three of those games included multiple points.
+- McCann has a point in six of 15 games this year, with multiple points in three of them.

-- In three of 13 games this year, McCann has had an assist, but no games with multiple assists.
+- McCann has an assist in three of 15 games this year, but has not recorded two or more in a game so far.

-- The implied probability is 53.5% that McCann hits the over on his points prop total based on the odds.
+- The implied probability is 52.4% that McCann goes over his points prop total based on the odds.

-- There is a 30.8% chance of McCann having more than 0.5 assists, based on the moneyline odds.
+- Given his moneyline odds, McCann has an implied probability of 31.2% of going over his assist prop bet.

 Sign up for Underdog fantasy today.